microsoft/promptflow/src/promptflow-rag/README.md

-# Prompflow-index
+# Prompflow-rag

-The promptflow-index package is part of the Promptflow sdk and contains functionality for building indexes locally
+The promptflow-rag package is part of the Promptflow sdk and contains functionality for building indexes locally

 ## Getting started